0xjmux/tetris/README.md

 #### Flags
-* There are many compilation flags to enable/disable features, usually for debugging purposes.
+* There are many compilation flags to enable/disable features, mostly for debugging.
 I've also created several compilation flags that enable extra output on CI builds so it's easier to see what went wrong from the build report console.
 The default options should be fine, but for finer tuning you can see the options available to you across the project's `CMakeLists.txt` files.

 ##### Other
-I have these in my `~/.zshrc` to make the testing process more fluid.
+I have these aliases in my `~/.zshrc` to make the testing process more fluid.
 ```sh
 alias cmakeclean='rm -rf CMakeCache.txt cmake_install.cmake Makefile CMakeFiles build'
 alias cmakeregen='cmake . -B build && cmake --build build'